-"I have always loved old things and have crafted many of my own artworks out of found and recycled objects.
+"I have always loved old things and I've crafted many of my own artworks out of found and recycled objects.
 Windows, in particular, afford a unique and conflicted relationship with the worlds in which we live.
 From the vantage point of our constructed lives, they offer both exit and entry -- a peek into the wider world but also a remove from it, an experience of opening that is simultaneously muted and framed and held at bay.
 These images change as we change: We move, our lives reconfigure, and suddenly we find ourselves looking out at new invitations, our imaginations stoked by different prospects and contours and colors and light.
 Over the course of a lifetime, these outlooks appear and disappear, coming and going like so-many loved ones, mapping our passage through time and space and tying us always to some deep and primal notion of home.

 "Most of my collages make use of old and wooden window sashes, which serve as frame and template but also, more critically, conceptual springboard.
 For me old windows offer a particularly rich and exploitable template.
 Like sudden and unexpected purviews, they open us up to juxtapositions in search of a narrative thread.
 They make us dream, wonder, calculate; they allow us access to worlds -- random, teeming, private worlds -- without ever crossing the threshold.
 They make of us voyeurs, unwitting or not, of both the world around us and, ultimately, of ourselves.

-"My aesthetic is generally lean and a bit cynical, my imagination captured by the odd and often visually arresting detail.
-Compositions are drawn from places I have known, sometimes through memory but often from my own photography.
-My palette is often muted, though, like life, shot through with small urgencies of color."
+"My aesthetic leans to the cynical, my imagination to the odd and visually arresting detail.
+Compositions are drawn from places I have known, sometimes through memory but also from my own photography.
+My palette is often muted, though - like life - shot through with small urgencies of color."